babarrett/g80-9009/README.md

 * The lower PCB is dropped into the case, held in place left/right and top/bottom by plastic molding.
 There are no bolts, screws, or rivits.
 * Flip-out feet on bottom, at back.
 Single position.
 TODO: how high?
+* There is an "Expansion module? area accessable from the bottom of the keyboard.
+    * It is under the rectangular plate on the bottom (4 screws)
+    * The space is 4.75" across, 3.25" front to back, 0.75" deep.
+    * There are 4 plastic standoffs, as though to support a small PCB within the module area.
+    * Within it is a 25 x 2 pin ribbon cable, not connected.
+    * It is actually a grey ribbon cable, 2.5" wide, 50 conductors, 25 per row.
+Normal 0.1" centers.
+    * There's removable back pannel plate is 2.5" wide and 0.75" high, perhaps intended for some expansion module access.
+(Covering a hole that is a bit smaller.)
-* Under the rectangular plate on the bottom (4 screws) is a 27 x 2 pin ribbon cable, not connected.
-Also, there's  removable back pannel plate.
-Perhaps intended for some expansion module.
-This would make a nice space for a custom board, if we needed one.
+    * This would make a nice space for a custom controller board, if we needed one.
+    * I've never seen any reference to any modules for this area.
+Seems odd that they'd spend he time to create it, and never populate it though.
 * Back of keyboard, left to right has the following: [Photos from imgur](http://i.imgur.com/lwkKiGb.jpg)
 * Although the back of the keyboard slopes inward toward the top, the connectors are parallel to the base, so they are at an angle to the back.